 The Red Light District

 This area is jam-packed with tourists, which means is jam-packed with pickpockets.
 So beware of your belongings (and pockets).
 And by no means point your camera to one of the girls.
-It’s not allowed to take pictures of them and you might get yourself into problems, no…you will get yourself into problems if you try that!
+It’s not allowed to take pictures of them, and you might get yourself into problems, no…you will get yourself into some serious problems if you try that!

 Highlights: Onze Lieve Heer Op ‘t Zolder (a museum of a church hidden inside a house), the Old Church (De Oude Kerk) – an ancient church right at the Red Light, and the Bulldog Coffee Shop, the first in the city.

 Fun fact: look for the female iron breast on the pavement next to the church.
-No one knows who placed it there, but the location is at least interesting.
+No one knows who placed it there, but the location is at least ironic.

 Soft Drugs in Amsterdam